jenihana/MACO/README.md

 ## Azure Compute Overview page

-In this tab, you will be able to identify the number of VMs, the Operating System, the SKU, the Availability Set name, the location, the VM Size, the VNET and subnet each VM is connected, the private IP address and if the VM has any extension installed.
+In this tab, you will be able to identify the number of VMs, the Operating System, SKU, Availability Set name, location, SKU, the VNET and subnet each VM is connected, the private IP address and if the VM has any extension installed.

 You can filter the information by: